Lioness resting on tree in woodland - big cat species are among those critically endangered

 Orangutan

-Eighty-five percent of the palm oil in the market is produced in Indonesia and Malaysia.
-Palm oil producers clear forest areas in these countries to convert them into palm plantations.
-The illegal logging, clearing, fragmentation, and sometimes intentional burning of forests, continue to drive orangutans out of their homes.
+Around 85% of the world's palm oil is produced in Indonesia and Malaysia.
+The process of converting tropical forests into palm plantations in these countries leads to issues such as illegal logging, clearing, fragmentation, and intentional burning of forests, which in turn displaces orangutans from their natural habitats.

 Big Cats